rhyslwells/Data-Archive/content/uncleaned/Confusion matrix.md

 ## Questions and answers

 **What is the purpose of a confusion matrix?**;; A [[Confusion matrix]] is a table that describes the performance of a [[Classification]] model.

+**Why is the confusion matrix called like that?**;; It helps where the classifier is confused.

+What does a confusion matrix do?;;The confusion matrix evaluates a classifier's performance, distinguishing correct and incorrect predictions.